cpoff/hugo3/content/posts/the-birmingham-derby-got-ugly.md

 ***

-**UPDATE**: Apparently the bloke was sentenced to 14 weeks in jail, several fines (including one hundred pounds paid to Jack Grealish), a 10-year ban from all football activities, and a lifetime ban from Birmingham City FC.
+**UPDATE**: Apparently the bloke was sentenced to 14 weeks in jail, several fines (including £100 paid to Jack Grealish), a 10-year ban from all football activities, and a lifetime ban from Birmingham City FC.
 [Full report](https://www.theguardian.com/football/2019/mar/11/birmingham-city-fan-paul-mitchell-aston-villa-jack-grealish-pleads-guilty) from _The Guardian_.